pytorch/pytorch/aten/src/ATen/native/README.md

 matches_jit_signature: True
 ```

-This will assume that the func syntax follows the JIT signature schema.
+This will verify that the func syntax follows the JIT signature schema.
 This
 is a temporary attribute and doesn't need to be set by developers outside the
 core team.
 Remove it if you trigger asserts and add @cpuhrsch to your PR.
 It
 serves as a means of tracking an ongoing schema unification with the goal of